 For families accessing Family Tax Benefit Part A payments or childcare subsidies, a child’s AIR record needs to show that immunisations are up to date to ensure that payments are not reduced.

-In order to confirm enrolment into early childhood education and care services (including childcare and kindergarten), an up to date Immunisation History Statement (IHS) from AIR must be produced.
+In order to confirm enrolment into early childhood education and care services (including childcare and kindergarten), an up to date IHS from AIR must be produced.